UK Lottery Visa 2026: Dates, Fees and How to Apply

 6 Receive visa decision Typically 3 to 8 weeks after biometrics

-If you are selected but choose not to apply for the visa, you do not need to inform the UK Home Office.
-However, you cannot re-enter a future ballot if you have already been selected once — the scheme is a one-time opportunity per person.
+If you are selected but choose not to apply, you do not need to inform the UK Home Office.
+Note that you cannot apply if you have previously held a YPS or Youth Mobility Scheme visa.

 Conversion: 1 GBP = INR 127.77.
 Rates change daily — verify before financial planning.